The Academic Program

 Grades.
 The faculty of the college assesses student academic performance by assigning the following grades: A, B, C, D, and plus and minus for each; and F. Quality-point equivalents for these grades are described below.
-A temporary grade of DEF indicates that a student has secured, through a faculty member and a dean of students, a formal deferral for incomplete course work.
+A temporary grade of DEF indicates that a student has secured, through a faculty member and the Office Student Support and Community Standards, a formal deferral for incomplete course work.
 Incomplete work for which deferred grades are given must be completed in a specific period of time as determined on the deferral form.
-The deferred grade becomes an F# grade if the work is not completed on time or when a faculty member does not submit a grade.
-The F# grade is administrative and is computed in the GPA as zero quality points.
+The deferred grade becomes an administrative F (F#) grade if the work is not completed on time or when a faculty member does not submit a grade.
+The F# grade is computed in the GPA as zero quality points.
 The final grade, if previously deferred, includes an asterisk (*) when posted on the transcript.
 In cases in which the due date for course work is extended beyond the end of the semester as part of a pre-approved accommodation for a documented disability or learning difference, the final grade is not differentiated on the transcript from the grades for courses completed in the normal time frame.
-A grade of W indicates that a student withdrew from the course after the official drop date.
-The deans of students or the Committee on Academic Standing may grant such withdrawals.
+A grade of W indicates that a student was granted permission to withdraw from the course after the official drop date.
+The Committee on Academic Standing may grant such withdrawals.
 Faculty members may choose to use Satisfactory (S) or Unsatisfactory (U) grades to assess the work of all of their students in any given Short Term course.

 Repeating Courses.
-Students may repeat a course only if they have received a grade of F for the course or have withdrawn and received a grade of W, with the exception of certain courses approved by the Committee on Curriculum and Calendar.
-The F grade remains in the student's grade point average, however, even if the course is repeated.
+Students may repeat a course only if they have received a grade of F for the course or have withdrawn and received a grade of W, with the exception of certain courses which may be taken more than once for credit, as determined by the Committee on Curriculum Review.
+Course descriptions note if a course may be repeated for credit.
+An F grade remains in the student's grade point average, however, even if the course is repeated.

 Pass/Fail Option.
-Students may elect to take a total of two Bates courses in the fall or winter semester on a pass/fail basis, with a maximum of one per semester.
+Over the course of their Bates career, students may elect to take a total of 2 Bates courses in the fall or winter semester on a pass/fail basis, with a maximum of 1 course per semester.
 Students may not elect to take a Short Term course pass/fail.
 The following conditions apply:

 2. Students taking a course pass/fail are not identified as such on class rosters.
 Faculty members submit a regular letter grade (A, B, C, D, F) to the registrar, who converts the letter grade to a pass or a fail.
 A grade of D-minus or above is considered a passing grade.
 Unless the student chooses to inform the instructor, only the student, the student's advisor, and the registrar know the grading mode for the course.

-3. Departments and programs decide whether courses taken pass/fail can be used to satisfy major and minor requirements.
+3. Departments and programs decide whether a course taken pass/fail can be used to satisfy major and minor requirements.
 This information appears in the paragraphs introducing the courses of instruction for each department and program in this catalog.

 4. Courses taken pass/fail are not computed in the student's grade point average, and do not count toward General Education requirements.
 A pass is equivalent to two quality points.

 Grade Reports.
 At the end of each semester and Short Term, grade reports are available for viewing on the Bates Garnet Gateway, the secure online records system (bates.edu/garnet-gateway/).
-Paper copies of grade reports may be sent to students upon request to the registrar.
 The faculty has developed policies governing academic standing.

 Dean's List.
 Based on semester grade point averages, at the conclusion of each fall and winter semester approximately the top 25 percent of students are named to the Dean's List.
-To be eligible, students must have completed all course work by the end of the semester and received letter grades in at least three Bates courses.
-At the start of each academic year, an appropriate GPA threshold is determined for placing students on the Dean's List for the ensuing year.
-This GPA level is computed as the minimum of the top 25 percent of the semester GPAs of all full-time students during the preceding three years.
-In 2014–2015 a student must earn a GPA of 3.73 or higher to be named to the Dean's List.
+To be eligible, students must have completed all course work by the end of the semester and received letter grades in at least 3 Bates courses.
+In 2021–2022 a student must earn a GPA of 3.92 or higher to be named to the Dean's List.